Prettyhtml/prettyhtml/README.md

 Prettyhtml is an opinionated HTML code formatter.

-Format white-space in the processed tree.

-- Collapse all white-space (to a single space or newline)
-- Remove unneeded white-space
-- Inject needed newlines and indentation
-- Indent previously collapsed newlines properly
-- All superfluous white-space is removed.
-However, as newlines are kept (and later properly indented), your code will still line-wrap as expected.
+- White-space optimization based on [rehype-format](https://github.com/rehypejs/rehype-format).
-- Reorder attributes based on how often they occur. [rehype-sort-attributes](https://github.com/rehypejs/rehype-minify/tree/master/packages/rehype-sort-attributes)
+- Reorder attributes based on how often they occur [rehype-sort-attributes](https://github.com/rehypejs/rehype-minify/tree/master/packages/rehype-sort-attributes)
 - Minify white-space in attributes [rehype-minify-attribute-whitespace](https://github.com/rehypejs/rehype-minify/tree/master/packages/rehype-minify-attribute-whitespace)

 ## Custom elements

+We make differences between custom elements.
+This is implemented by a fork of [hast-util-to-html](https://github.com/syntax-tree/hast-util-to-html).

+Following rules are applied:

 - Atributes are indented with 2 spaces
 - Content is whitespace insensitive
-- Closing tag does not appear on a new line
+- Closing tag appear on a new line

 ### In